Jamill-hallak/Jamill-hallak/README.md

 - I have also used Web3 to integrate several Smart contracts of different blockchain to frontend designs.

 - 📖 I am currently learing Reinforcement learning (RL) ,AWS.

+- 💬 Talk to me about Metaverse,Web3, AI, startups

 - ♟ We can connect to play some games of Chess